PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Pipeboxes.md

 **Configuration String**

-The `configStr` property is used to set the custom configuration of pipelines and handlers in a format that only their implementation knows.
-Still, there are two known formats that are easily supported:
+The `configStr` property is used to define the customized configuration of pipelines and handlers, which only their implementations know how to use, in two possible formats:

-Using the `ConfigString` class (dictionary of key/value pairs):
+Using the `ConfigString` class (a dictionary of key/value pairs):

 ```csharp
 // For the configuration string